 On the flip side (and again, this could also only be an issue for me), whenever we’re given a glimpse at the emotions in anybody’s head besides our central protagonist’s, they mostly talk and act the exact same way.
 It’s a confusing counterpoint to the simple “blue girl makes you sad, red guy makes you angry” frame of logic we’ve easily come to understand by this point, particularly for younger audiences who need simple rules to latch onto the surreal universe they’re confronted with.

-It really doesn’t help that Inside Out’s marketing emphasized this variety of inner perspectives outside said protagonist’s, yet in the actual movie, we’re only ever treated to them in a couple isolated scenes.
+It really doesn’t help that Inside Out’s marketing emphasized this variety of inner perspectives outside said protagonist’s, yet in the actual movie, we’re only ever treated to them in a couple isolated sequences (and as a mildly amusing credit cookie).
 Sure, cutting back and forth between dozens of little mind minions at their individual stations would’ve been confusing in its own right, but it also could’ve helped the film’s story be more creatively (and entertainingly) structured.

-Not that the story we’re given is boring per se, yet considering the wacky concepts and ideas we’re sold on before even entering the theater, it does feel a tad too standard.
+Not that the story we’re given is boring per se, yet considering the wacky concepts and ideas we’re sold on from the marketing, it does feel a tad too standard.
 In summary, the aforementioned protagonist is Riley, an 11-year old girl whose life is upended when her family moves from Minnesota to San Francisco.
-Despite how annoying the plucky adolescent’s current situation is (she’s forced to sleep on the floor, Dad always seems to be busy talking with movers, the local pizza is broccoli-flavored for some reason), those emotion people do a pretty impressive job keeping her positivity in check… except when Sadness keeps touching her “core memories” for increasingly ludicrous reasons.
+Despite how irritating the plucky adolescent’s current situation is (she’s forced to sleep on the floor, Dad always seems to be busy talking with movers, the local pizza is broccoli-flavored for some reason), those emotion folks do a pretty impressive job keeping her positivity in check… except when Sadness keeps touching her “core memories” for increasingly ludicrous reasons.

 This isn’t a bad way to represent Riley’s fond vision of the past being tainted by her tough current situation, but by the fifth time we hear Smith mumble “Sorry… I just wanted to hold it…” or “Sorry… this one looked a little crooked…” (don’t fact-check me on that), it also bordered on a flat-out punchline.
 Other events—both in Riley’s mind and elsewhere—destabilize her further, as reflected by how depressingly drab every corner of her new house is.